Last Updated: April 14, 2020; Last Reviewed: April 14, 2020

 - No dosing recommendations can be made for children weighing <20 kg.

-- The Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) recommends an investigational dose of dolutegravir 50 mg once daily for children and adolescents weighing ≥20 kg who are antiretroviral (ARV)-naive or ARV-experienced (but integrase strand transfer inhibitor [INSTI]-naive) and who are not being treated with uridine diphosphate glucuronyl transferase (UGT) 1A1 or cytochrome P450 3A (CYP3A) inducers or inhibitors.
+- The Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) recommends using an investigational dose of DTG 50 mg once daily for children and adolescents weighing ≥20 kg who are antiretroviral therapy (ART)-naive or ART-experienced (but integrase strand transfer inhibitor [INSTI]-naive) and who are not being treated with uridine diphosphate glucuronyl transferase (UGT) 1A1 or cytochrome P450 (CYP) 3A inducers or inhibitors.

 Child and Adolescent (Weighing ≥40 kg) and Adult Dose